ashish01/hn-data-dumps/README.md

 # Getting the data

+Initially I uploaded these DB snapshots as git-lfs objects but this repo blew past the github bandwidth limits pretty soon.
+Looking around seems like dropbox will work well for a file of this size.
-ZStd compressed SQLite DB can be downloaded from [here](https://www.dropbox.com/sh/alzogzbw9ttc9n3/AACBd-2cXjN-c588qQDztFbPa?dl=0)
+ZStd compressed SQLite DB can be downloaded from [here](https://www.dropbox.com/s/9lgekbmxd29a6xv/hn_stories.db3.zst?dl=0)

 Once you have downloaded files, decompress the DB